lifeBCE/redis-single-file/README.md

 be provided to prevent deadlock situations.

 To unblock (unlock) an instance, add/push an item to the queue.
-This is done one at a time to controll the serialization of the distrubed execution.
+This is done one at a time to controll the serialization of the distrubuted execution.
 Redis selects the instance waiting the longest each time a new token is added.

 ### Auto Expiration